pauljonescodes/Rutgers-University-Notes/Computer Science/Information and Data Management.md

 > Likes has 1 million records and Drinker has also 100,000 records.
 > Assume that each block of data (page) holds 100 records.

-block
-:   the smallest addressable unit on the hard disk.

 -   Assume average seek time is 10ms. and average block transfer time is 5ms.